 If you’re ready to move across the East River to enjoy the opportunities that Brooklyn offers, Expo Movers is here to help!
 You’ll find that our rates are competitive, especially when your relocation qualifies as a local move.

 Please request a free quote by contacting us today, or you can use our moving calculator to get a rough estimate of what to expect.
-From packing to storage and everything in between, Expo Movers takes the stress of moving from Manhattan to Brooklyn.
+From packing to storage and everything in between, Expo Movers takes from Manhattan to Brooklyn.